han-nguyen-cyber/IT_359_Final_Project/README.md

 12. **JSON Export**\
           1. Scan results can be saved for later analysis or AI processing.

-## 3. Instructions on How to Set Up and Run the Tool:
+## iii.
+Instructions on How to Set Up and Run the Tool:

 1. **Prerequisites:**\
      a. **Remove Old Versions of Docker:**